gdahlberg55/FolderORG_Manus/memory-bank/progress.md

 - **backup_restore_progress.md**: Implementation details and progress of the Backup/Restore system
 - **backup_restore_test_plan.md**: Comprehensive test plan for the Backup/Restore system
 - **Various README.md files**: Created for each directory to explain purpose and contents

+## Recent Actions
+- 🧹 Cleaned up the project's root directory by removing duplicate documentation files
+- 📁 Verified all documentation files are properly organized in appropriate directories
+- 📑 Ensured architecture documentation is located in `docs/architecture/`
+- 📄 Ensured component documentation is located in `docs/components/`
+- 🔄 Updated memory bank files to reflect current project status and organization

 ## Known Issues
 1. Performance bottlenecks when scanning extremely large directories (>500,000 files)